aredn/documentation/arednGettingStarted/advanced_config.rst

    :alt: Upgrade and Packages
    :align: center

-.. attention:: Files cannot be uploaded to a node while a tunnel server or client connection is enabled.
+.. important:: Files cannot be uploaded to a node while a tunnel server or client connection is enabled.
 Disable tunnel client or server connections before uploading firmware, packages, or ssh key files.
 The *Upload* buttons will be disabled until tunnels are disabled.

-**Firmware Update**
+Firmware Update
   If you have a new firmware image that has already been downloaded to your computer, click the *Browse* button and select the firmware file to upload.
 Click *Upload* and the file will be uploaded and installed on the node.

   If the node has Internet access (either from its WAN interface or from the mesh) you can use the *Download Firmware* option.
 Click *Refresh* to update the list of available images.
 Select the image to download, click *Download*, and wait for the firmware to download and be installed.
 When upgrading firmware, you can retain your existing configuration settings by selecting the *Keep Settings* checkbox.

-**Package Management**
+Package Management
   Here you can install or remove software packages on the node. *Upload Package* allows you to install a package file from your computer. *Download Package* allows you do retrieve a package over the Internet from the AREDN |trade| website.
 Clicking *Refresh* will update the list of packages available for download, but try to avoid updating this list unless you absolutely require it.
 The package information database is stored locally and will use quite a bit of storage space.
 Under normal circumstances it is rare to require a package refresh.

   The *Remove Package* list shows all packages currently installed on the node.
 Selecting a package and clicking *Remove* will uninstall the package.
 You will only be able to remove packages that you have added.
 All installed packages are shown, but the pre-installed packages cannot be deleted since they are necessary for proper operation of the node.

-**Authorized SSH Keys**
+Authorized SSH Keys
   Uploading ssh keys allows computers to connect to a node via ssh without having to know the password.
 The ssh keys are generated on your computer using built-in utilities or the `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_ program's *Key Generator*.
 Once you have the key files on your computer, you can upload its *public* key to your AREDN |trade| node.
 If you want to remove an installed key, select it and click the *Remove* button.

-**Support Data**
+Support Data
   There may be times when you want to view more detailed information about the configuration and operation of your node, or even forward this information to the AREDN |trade| forum in order to get help with a problem.
 Click *Download Support Data* to save a compressed archive file to your local computer.

 Advanced Configuration